ralph-deng/ralph-deng/README.md

-- 👋 Hi, I’m @ralph-deng
+- 👋 Hi, I’m Ralph and over 50.
+Any "old" man/woman like me is still learning new things every single day?
-- 👀 I’m interested in creating something
+- 👀 I’m interested in creating new things
-- 🌱 I’m currently (re)learning full-stack development like react.js and node.js
+- 🌱 I’m currently (re)learning react.js, node.js, rust, python, laravel and etc., and trying new tools like gatsby, svelte, typescript and docker.
-- 💞️ I’m looking for remote development jobs
+- 💞️ I’m looking for remote development jobs and friends
-- 📫 You can contact me at ralph.deng [at] dianxin.one
+- 📫 You can contact me at i.am.ralph.deng [at] gmail.com

 <!---
 ralph-deng/ralph-deng is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.